RomyBrate/capstone_project_ev/README.md

 This project is a Capstone Project completed during participation in a Data Analytics Bootcamp by neuefische GmbH.

 We have created an imaginary business case where SONY, a multinational company headquartered in Tokyo, Japan, has announced its plans to enter the EV market in 2025.
 SONY has hired us as Data Analyst Consultants to work with their R&D Department.
-Our task is to research the development of the German EV market, identify key car-related figures to consider before launching a new e-car in Germany, and develop a KPI Dashboard.
+Our task is to research the development of the German EV market, identify key car-related figures to consider before launching a new EV in Germany, and develop a KPI Dashboard.

 The research was conducted as follows: